ibm-cloud-docs/monitoring/getting-started.md

 4. Select one instance.
 Then, click **View Sysdig**.

-The IBM Cloud Monitoring with Sysdig Web UI opens.
+The {{site.data.keyword.mon_full_notm}} Web UI opens.
 By default, the *Explore* tab is displayed.

-By default, users are automatically added as members of the **Monitor Operations** team that is predefined for each IBM Cloud Monitoring with Sysdig instance.
+By default, users are automatically added as members of the **Monitor Operations** team that is predefined for each {{site.data.keyword.mon_full_notm}} instance.
 Users have full permissions to see all the data in the web UI. **Note:** An administrator can restrict access to data by managing users in teams and controlling what data is visible.
 For example, to restrict users viewing permissions, an administrator can create a default team with limited scope and visibility.
 Then, manually assign users to other teams.
 For more information, see [Working with teams](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-teams#teams).

 ## Step 5: Monitor your environment